 The Charge Nurse who worked at my new unit was a very experienced nurse whose name was Cindy.
-However, she was not a player but a worker and as a result was not very popular with the administration and was pushed out to another unit by her counterpart who will be known as “Tina Fae”.
+However, she was not a player but a worker, and as a result, was not very popular with the administration and was pushed out to another unit by her counterpart, who would be known as “Tina Fae”.
 She was a person who knew how to play the game.
-This happened in the beginning of my third year.
+This happened at the beginning of my third year.
 The new charge nurse was a workaholic and eventually worked herself up to 5 to 6 days a week.
-So we did not get a full time charge nurse to replace Cindy.
+So we did not get a full-time charge nurse to replace Cindy.
 We relied on floor nurses to pick up the one to two open shifts a week.
-It became soon evident that Tina Fae was more of a talker than a doer.
+It soon became evident that Tina Fae was more of a talker than a doer.
 She provided little support for her nursing staff.
-The only time she left the nursing station was either to eat, go to the bathroom or to go to meetings.
+The only time she left the nursing station was to eat, use the bathroom, or attend meetings.
 Otherwise, her derriere never left her seat.
-Well, that is not entirely true, she had a way of disappearing to the bathroom during code blues and other emergencies.
-Somehow it fell on me to become the resource person on the floor, I soon ran all the codes and was the go-to person for any nursing care questions.
+Well, that is not entirely true; she had a way of disappearing to the bathroom during code blues and other emergencies.
+Somehow, it fell on me to become the resource person on the floor.
+I soon ran all the codes and was the go-to person for any nursing care questions.
 This went on for a whole year.

-It was during this year that I met my second wife and well, you already know the story about my critical care ambitions from chapter seven in my first book as well.
+It was during this year that I met my second wife, and well, you already know the story about my critical care ambitions from chapter seven in my first book as well.
 So I won’t rehash them here.
-However, since this book is dedicated to nursing I will spend a little time discussing it later.
-So after I trained Julie, I was again asked by management if I wanted to become a charge nurse.
+However, since this book is dedicated to nursing, I will spend a little time discussing it later.
+After training Julie, I was asked by management again if I wanted to become a charge nurse.
 They offered me a $6 an hour raise.
 So I said, “Where do I sign?”
 The problem was that Tina Fae was still working her six days.
-What was unfathomable was that they were hiring me for a full time position as charge when I would only would be doing it one to 2 days a week.
-I had a heart to heart talk with my boss about Tina Fae.
-Well, it turned out that she was aware of the situation and received a lot of complaints about her poor work performance.
+What was unfathomable was that they were hiring me for a full-time position as a charge when I would only be doing it one to 2 days a week.
+I had a heart-to-heart talk with my boss about Tina Fae.
+Well, it turned out that she was aware of the situation and had received numerous complaints about her poor work performance.
 So, when I told her that I wanted three days a week as charge because I could no longer work under Tina Fae once I was promoted.
-Because I knew how she would lord it over me on that 1 to 2 days a week that she was charge and I worked on the floor.
-So surprisingly, Tina Fae lost two of her days and was chopped down to four days a week.
+Because I knew how she would lord it over me on those 1 to 2 days a week that she was in charge, and I worked on the floor.
+So, surprisingly, Tina Fae lost two of her days and was chopped down to four days a week.
 She ended up picking up her extra days at one of our sister hospitals.
 Being a stubborn soul and one not prone to picking up cues from her surroundings, she continued with her same old ways.
-Eventually, Tina Fae dropped her days down to 3 days a week and I was now the one who picked up the fourth day.
+Eventually, Tina Fae reduced her days to three days a week, and I took on the fourth day.
 After a little less than a year, she simply disappeared.
-Apparently she had made friends over at her other hospital and they were ok with her working style.
-So now I found myself picking up another day so I ended up working 5 days a week for the vast majority of my remaining four years at that hospital.
+Apparently, she had made friends over at her other hospital, and they were ok with her working style.
+So now I found myself picking up another day, so I ended up working 5 days a week for the vast majority of my remaining four years at that hospital.

 I guess karma is a bitch!
-When Tina Fae came in she pushed Cindy out, and when I came in I pushed Tina Fae out.
+When Tina Fae came in, she pushed Cindy out, and when I came in, I pushed Tina Fae out.
 However, I did so because Tina Fae was lazy and provided little to no support for her staff, and she was fast becoming hated on the floor.
 So she, in essence, did it to herself.
-Even though I was the rookie charge nurse I got all the new nurses on my shifts while Tina Fae got to work with only the seasoned and experienced nurses.
-I guess this was by the design of the administration since they knew that the new nurses would get little to no support from Tina Fae.
-I originally thought it was the doing of Tina Fae, but now as I am writing this chapter, I think it was the administration’s doing after all.
+As the rookie charge nurse, I was responsible for all the new nurses on my shifts, while Tina Fae worked with only the seasoned and experienced nurses.
+I guess this was by design, given that the administration knew the new nurses would receive little to no support from Tina Fae.
+I initially thought it was the doing of Tina Fae, but now, as I am writing this chapter, I think it was the administration’s doing after all.

-When I started working at the hospital, we had ward secretaries on each shift to help with taking calls and entering doctor’s orders and making sure that there were enough forms in the chart for days.
+When I started working at the hospital, we had ward secretaries on each shift to help with taking calls, entering doctors’ orders, and making sure that there were enough forms in the chart for days.
 We called the task “stuffing” the charts.
 They printed up patient labels and made sure that there were enough blank doctor’s order forms and progress notes in each chart.
-As time progressed, our administration came to the conclusion that these ward secretaries were superfluous at night and as they left or retired they were not replaced.
+As time progressed, our administration concluded that these ward secretaries were unnecessary at night, and upon their departure or retirement, they were not replaced.
 By the time I became a charge nurse, we only had one secretary left.
-By the end of my first year, she had also left for medical reasons.
-Now all the menial tasks that they provided were placed firmly on our backs.
-As it turned out, it wasn’t really that big of a deal since we had to check their work anyway to make sure that the orders had been entered correctly.
-So having them there was redundant especially, because my secretary was not that skilled and constantly required help from me to enter the orders.
-Some units had much more experienced secretaries and the chart checking was more of a formality than not.
+By the end of my first year, she had also resigned for medical reasons.
+Now, all the menial tasks that they provided were placed firmly on our backs.
+As it turned out, it wasn’t that big of a deal since we had to check their work anyway to make sure that the orders had been entered correctly.
+So, having them there was redundant, mainly because my secretary was not that skilled and constantly required help from me to enter the orders.
+Some units had much more experienced secretaries, and the chart checking was more of a formality than not.

-However, the burnout rate was very high for charge nurses under this new system of having no secretaries.
-The work while rewarding was very demanding and fatiguing and the 5 days a week was starting to take its toll on me.
-Eventually, we found another full time charge nurse to pick up the slack.
-So I was able to go down to 4 days a week from my previous 5 and even sometimes 6 days a week.
+However, the burnout rate was very high for charge nurses under this new secretaryless system.
+The work, while rewarding, was very demanding and fatiguing, and the 5 days a week I was working were starting to take their toll on me.
+Eventually, we found another full-time charge nurse to pick up the slack.
+So I was able to go down to 4 days a week from my previous five and even sometimes six days a week.

 As my time passed at this hospital, I started hearing rumors that we were having problems with our patient satisfaction scores.
-It was rumored that the CNO or chief nursing officer would lose her job if they didn’t show an improvement.
-Well, anybody working in corporate world knows that shit rolls downhill.
-So, in actuality it meant that the nurses managers jobs were at stake.
-Again this was not going to happen either.
-So who do you think this meant?
+It was rumored that the CNO, or chief nursing officer, would lose her job if they didn’t show an improvement.
+Well, anybody working in the corporate world knows that shit rolls downhill.
+So, in actuality, it meant that the nurses’ managers’ jobs were at stake.
+Again, this was not going to happen either.
+So, who do you think this meant?
 The charge nurses were the problem, damn them to hell for not making the patients happy.
-Of course, it had nothing to do with 9 to 1 ratio at nights for medical telemetry patients and the fact that we had to cover for the LPNs as well.
+Of course, it had nothing to do with 9 to 1 ratio at night for medical telemetry patients and the fact that we had to cover for the LPNs as well.
 It was the charge nurse who was responsible.
-I was the senior night charge nurse and Hazel was the senior day charge nurse.
-Well, needless to say that our seats became quite hot.
-After a few weeks of the constant assault on us, I gave my notice and a couple of days later my day counterpart threw in the towel as well.
+I was the senior night charge nurse, and Hazel was the senior day charge nurse.
+Well, needless to say, our seats became quite hot.
+After a few weeks of the constant assault on us, I gave my notice, and a couple of days later, my day counterpart threw in the towel as well.
 I cashed out my 401K and took some time off.
-My wife and I went to Florida on a nice trip to visit our respective families and that closed my 8.5 year chapter of my life.
-When I left I was put on the rehire list which made you wonder what was really happening.
+My wife and I went to Florida on a nice trip to visit our respective families, which closed a chapter of my life that spanned 8.5 years.
+When I left, I was put on the rehire list, which made you wonder what was happening.

 To wrap up this chapter, I will cover a few doctors that I knew and became newsworthy.
 I will start with the most famous one and that is Dr. Conrad Murry.